MaximeCaudebec/HTC_ONE_V/README.md

 Of course you can find me on XDA!

 5/29/13
-Implementing CrossBreeder should be ready by next build Optimized build.prop using Linario Kernel (for now)
+-Implementing CrossBreeder should be ready by next build -Optimized build.prop
+-using Linario Kernel (for now)
-ROM Build starts :)
+-ROM Build starts :)

 5/28/13
 Intial Commit